2023 NBA All-Star Game

-The 2023 NBA All-Star Game was an exhibition game played on February 19, 2023, on the 30th anniversary of the first All-Star Game held in Salt Lake City in 1993.
+The 2023 NBA All-Star Game was an exhibition game played on February 19, 2023, during the National Basketball Association's 2022–23 season, held on the 30th anniversary of the first All-Star Game held in Salt Lake City in 1993.
 It was the 72nd edition of the event.
-The game was hosted by the Utah Jazz at Vivint Arena, and was televised nationally by TNT for the 21st consecutive year.
+The game was hosted by the Utah Jazz at Vivint Arena (later Delta Center), and was televised nationally by TNT for the 21st consecutive year.

 The announcement of the site selection was made on October 23, 2019, at a press conference held by the NBA and the Jazz.

 Team Giannis defeated Team LeBron 184–175.
-It was Team Giannis' first All-Star Game victory, handling Team LeBron's their first loss in such game.
+It was Team Giannis' first All-Star Game victory, handing Team LeBron their first (and only) loss in such game.
 Jayson Tatum scored an All-Star Game record 55 points, and was named All-Star Game MVP.
+This also marked the last NBA All-Star Game using the format with the team captains' names on their teams, as the NBA announced the return to the East vs. West format in October 2023.

+Candace Parker became the first woman color commentator for any NBA All-Star Game with this game.

 All-Star Game

 Coaches

 Joe Mazzulla, coach of the Boston Celtics, qualified as the head coach of Team Giannis on January 30.
 Michael Malone, coach of the Denver Nuggets, qualified as the head coach of Team LeBron on February 1.